Skip to main content

 Public Biography

-Huang earned his bachelor's degree in biotechnology from Zhejiang University.
-He also holds a master's degree in conservation biology and sustainable development and a doctorate in geographical sciences from the University of Maryland.
-He also held a pre-doctoral research fellow position at SCBI between 2014 and 2015.
-His doctoral dissertation focused on continental scale avian biodiversity distribution and the long-term change of avian distribution in North America using Breeding Bird Survey data.
+Qiongyu holds a master's degree in Conservation Biology and Sustainable Development and a doctorate in Geographical Sciences from the University of Maryland.
+He also held a pre-doctoral research fellow position at SZCBI between 2014 and 2015.
+His doctoral dissertation focused on continental scale avian biodiversity distribution and the long-term change of avian ranges in North America using Breeding Bird Survey data.

 Research And Grants